 The primary role of a Cancer Voices NSW patron is to lend credibility and support.
 While they don’t play a formal part in the organisation, they may be listed on letterheads, publicity material and other documentation to help raise awareness and support.

-Her Excellency the Honourable Margaret Beazley AC QC, Governor of New South Wales
+Her Excellency the Honourable Margaret Beazley AC KC, Governor of New South Wales

 Current Patron – since May 2019